 Audio and visual materials are housed together within the Scott Library complex.
 Award–winning film and video bibliographer Kathryn Elder and her staff are an invaluable source of information.

-Other libraries at York include Steacie Science, Archives and Special Collections, Law, Administrative Studies/Government Documents, and the Nellie Langford Rowell Centre (Women's Studies Library).
+Other libraries at York include Clara Thomas Archives and Special Collections, Law, Administrative Studies/Government Documents, Steacie Science, and the Nellie Langford Rowell Centre (Women's Studies Library).
 Inter–university loans, extended loan privileges, and library computing services are just a few of the many library services available to assist students with their research.

-The Film Reference Library (of the Toronto International Film Festival Group), the Art Gallery of Ontario and the Metropolitan Toronto Reference Library are also excellent sources for student research.
+The Film Reference Library (at TIFF Bell Lightbox), the Art Gallery of Ontario and the Metropolitan Toronto Reference Library are also excellent sources for student research.

-The GSA is the representative student organization for the graduate population at York.
-The GSA has made low–cost extended health coverage available to all graduate students, as well as a number of grants and funds to which graduate students may apply.
-The GSA represents graduate students at Senate and numerous other Faculty of Graduate Studies committees.
-The GSA produces a handbook annually which will be available early in the fall term.
-The handbook contains a wealth of useful information regarding York and the surrounding area.
-Please visit the GSA Offices at Suite 325, Student Centre Complex.
+The YUGSA is the representative student organization for the graduate population at York.
+The YUGSA has made low–cost extended health coverage available to all graduate students, as well as a number of grants and funds to which graduate students may apply.
+The YUGSA represents graduate students at Senate and numerous other Faculty of Graduate Studies committees, and produces a handbook annually, available early in the fall term.
+The handbook contains a wealth of useful information regarding York: Suite 325, Student Centre Complex.